MS-14A Gelgoog

 History

 The Gelgoog was quickly put into production and deployed to the front lines.
-However, only 165 units were ever produced when the war ended on 31 December UC 0079.
+However, only 165 units were produced when the war ended on 31 December UC 0079.
 The Gelgoog was introduced too late in the war.
 It was mostly assigned to novice pilots who were no match for the Federation veterans, despite the latter piloting the less advanced RGM-79 GM.

 Design